algorithmiaio/dev-center/_pages/model-deployment/opencv.md

     teaser: /language_logos/opencv.png
 ---

 Welcome to Algorithmia!
-This guide is designed as an introduction to hosting your <a href="http://opencv.org/">OpenCV</a> model and publishing it as an algorithm, even if you’ve never used Algorithmia before!
+This guide is designed as an introduction to deploying your <a href="http://opencv.org/">OpenCV</a> model and publishing it as an algorithm, even if you’ve never used Algorithmia before!

 ## Table of Contents
 * [Prerequisites](#prerequisites)